oilandsugar/ritual-dust/content/craft/tattooing.md

 <details>
 <summary><h4>Flat liners (FL)</h4></summary>
-Single row of needles, used for lining.
+Single row of needles, used for lining and whip shading.
 </details>

 <details>